haggen/wow/classic/Tunnelvision/README.md

 # Tunnelvision

-> Put your character's and target's health bars closer to the center of attention.
+> For people with tunnel vision.

 ## About

 ![Gif showing off the add-on in action](https://i.imgur.com/WHc1hCv.gif)

-**Tunnelvision** changes the default position of both your character's and target's health bar to the center of the screen.
-It then ties the portraits together so that when you drag one around the other follows but in a symmetric fashion, mirroring your motion across the vertical axis.
+**Tunnelvision** resets both your character's and target's frames position to the center of the screen and then ties them together so when you drag one the other follows in a symmetrical fashion.
+It's simple stuff but helps you keep an eye on resources and cooldowns during the most stressful moments and also with your OCD. ;)

 ## Installation